nlp-tlp/mudlark/README.rst

 Mudlark is a Python package for automatically cleaning the technical language present across many CSV-based datasets.

-It is designed for those who have a CSV dataset with a text column, for example:
+It is designed for the rapid and easy preprocessing of CSV datasets that have a text column, for example:

 .. list-table::
     :widths: 20 20 20